Updated: April 12, 2018

 “Gift enclosed” reads the package, but it encloses only guilt.
 It’s a calendar featuring a rescued rabbit, a dishevelled polar bear and a request for $35 for People for the Ethical Treatment of Animals (PETA).
 The following week comes a letter reminding targets that they haven’t yet paid for the calendars.
 Of course they haven’t; they never ordered them.

-Charities in Canada have become feistier this December.
+Charities in Canada have become feistier as of late.
 Hoping to compensate for a declining number of Canadian donors, charities like PETA are flooding mailboxes, confronting pedestrians and encouraging pre-authorized payments that are difficult to end.
 However, the desperation has started a vicious cycle, in which Canadians become even less likely to donate when they get annoyed with aggressive altruists.

 “There seems to be no boundaries in the charity market,” says Bruce Philp, a marketing consultant and columnist for Canadian Business.
 He says that charities have “bad behaviour” because they feel their ends justify their means, or because they think they only need one donation rather than a frequent customer—similar to political candidates.
 “The most horrible marketing in the world is being done by politicians and charities,” says Philp.